ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

 ## How to Deploy (Reproduction steps)

 1. **Prerequisites/Dependencies**:
       - Local machine with `aws-cli`, `eksctl`, `kubectl`, and `git` installed
       - AWS account configured via aws cli, and with appropriate IAM user, and access rights
       - Terraform installed and accessible globally
       - GitHub repository created to store the project, and configured with appropriate Actions Repository secrets to access your AWS account.
       - A remote S3 bucket created manually beforehand (for storing Terraform backend state) with matching name in terraform/terraform.tf file.
 2. Open the bash terminal and fetch the project files via git clone, and navigate into the project folder.
-3. Create EKS cluster via terraform:
+3. Create EKS cluster via terraform: Make sure you are into Project-3/terraform/ before executing these commands.
     ```bash
     terraform init
     terraform plan
     terraform apply     # Approve this request with "yes" when Terraform prompt occurs
     ```
-4. Connect to the cluster and get node information:
+4. Connect to the cluster and get node information: Make sure you are into Project-3/ before executing these commands.
     ```bash
     aws eks update-kubeconfig --region us-east-1 --name project3-eks-cluster
     ```